NativeGap/nativegap-rails/README.md

 ## Configuration

-You can configure Native by passing a block to `configure`:
+You can configure Native by passing a block to `configure`.
+This can be done in `config/initializers/native.rb`:

 ```ruby
 Native.configure do |config|